ECRF/coding-standards/git_guidelines.md

 ## Summary

-This document describes the conventions and best practices applicable to TechArk project repositories.
+This document describes the conventions and best practices applicable to ECRF project repositories.
 They are roughly based on [Fedora's Git Guidelines and Best Practices][fedoragit].

 ### Table of Contents